-Twisted releases use a time-based numbering scheme.
-Releases versions like YY.MM.mm, where YY is the last two digits of the year of the release, MM is the month of release, and mm is the number of the patch release.
+Twisted releases use a time-based numbering scheme following PEP440 convention.
+Releases versions like YY.MM.mm, where YY is the last two digits of the year of the release, MM is the month of release, and mm is the number of the bugfix release.